 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-Passengers board the train most frequently from Roma Termini, which is located around 1 mile (1.6 km) away from the city center, and they get off the train at Ancona, located 0.9 miles (1.4 km) away from the city center.
+Passengers board the train most frequently from Roma Termini, which is located around 1.6 miles (2.6 km) away from the city centre, and they get off the train at Ancona, located 1.2 miles (1.9 km) away from the city centre.